Well, I might sound unoriginal here, with all the hospitals and such, but here is another horror house:

 After nearly sliding on the wet stairs (that had a tongue-like consistency), they start to hear the same screaming as the horror room from before, but louder.
 After a few stretches of perfectly clean whiteness, they find a door that said "EXIT".
 The screaming only got worse as they got closer to it.

-However, the phrase under that stated, in blood-red letters actually painted in still-wet blood "A MONUMET TO ALL YOUR SINS", misspelling intended.
+However, the phrase under that stated, in blood-red letters that seemed to be painted in still-wet blood "A MONUMET TO ALL YOUR SINS", misspelling intended.
 They walk into the room, and what they saw shocked them, which was surprising considering what they had gone through.

 The room itself was massive.
 Rather than having the same "hospital white" scheme as the other parts of the building, this cylinder-shaped room was almost chrome like.
 Also, it was massive: it was hardly large in width, but the top was unseeable to them.
 They also figured out why, out of everything they saw, there was not a single head anywhere in the building.
 Or, for that matter, why the screaming stopped.